 Cytotechnology originated as a method of detecting malignant and premalignant lesions in the female genital tract (the Pap Smear).
 This discipline has since expanded to include cancer diagnosis in all body areas.
 With the advent of fine needle aspiration cytology, virtually every organ and tissue in the body is accessible to cytologic diagnosis.

 Cytotechnologists must know basic human anatomy, physiology and pathology, and have an in depth knowledge of cell morphology in order to interpret varied cytology specimens accurately.
 In addition, cytotechnologists must master various specialized techniques for collecting, preparing and staining many types of cell samples.

 Cytotechnologists play an integral part in the total health care of patients.
-They must at all times, be aware that each specimen represents a patient and that accuracy of the diagnostic report is essential.
+They must at all times, be aware that each specimen represents a patient and that accuracy in the interpretation of cellular changes resulting in the diagnostic report is essential.

 What is the profession of Histotechnology?

 Histotechnology is another medical laboratory specialty that is important in the detection, diagnosis and treatment of diseases.
 The histotechnologist uses scientific knowledge and technical skill to prepare human and animal tissues for microscopic examination by a pathologist.
 They work quickly with precision and accuracy, often while a surgical team awaits a diagnosis, to perform the necessary and complex procedures to process, embed and then cut tissue sections.
 These thin sections are mounted on slides and stained for microscopic evaluation by pathologists.
 Histotechnologists also help select, implement and evaluate new procedures and instruments in the laboratory and perform maintenance on the equipment.